Skip to Content

 Course-Based Degree Option

-Students are expected to select one of the following focus areas:
+Students are encouraged to select one of the following focus areas:

 Medical students, residents, and clinical fellows are eligible for the AI in Medicine focus area: